-- All students should take physical education. - Daily physical education is preferred. - Class size should approximate those of other content areas. - Classes should be taught by a qualified physical education specialist. - The curriculum should be developmentally appropriate. - Equipment and facilities should be adequate and safe.
+- o All students should participate in physical education. - Daily opportunities for physical education is preferred. - Class size should approximate those of other content areas. - Classes should be taught by a qualified physical education specialist. - The curriculum should be developmentally appropriate. - Equipment and facilities should be adequate and safe.